Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Introduction

 Our research questions are as follows:

-\begin{itemize} \item \textbf{RQ1 (Functional Utility \& Velocity):} To what extent does the introduction of automated metacognitive friction (the ``Explanation Gate'') impact the immediate functional utility and development velocity of novice programmers compared to unrestricted GenAI usage? \item \textbf{RQ2 (Corrective Competence \& Epistemic Debt):} Does unrestricted GenAI access lead to a collapse of competence in subsequent maintenance tasks, and can an explanation gate scaffold mitigate this accumulation of epistemic debt? \item \textbf{RQ3 (Interactional Stances):} What qualitative differences in human-AI interaction strategies (e.g., ``Consultant'' vs. ``Contractor'' stances) correlate with the retention of corrective competence in unrestricted GenAI environments? \end{itemize}
+\begin{itemize} \item \textbf{RQ1 (\textit{Functional Utility} \& Velocity):} To what extent does the introduction of automated metacognitive friction (the Explanation Gate) impact the immediate functional utility and development velocity of novice programmers compared to unrestricted GenAI usage? \item \textbf{RQ2 (\textit{Corrective Competence} \& Epistemic Debt):} Does unrestricted GenAI access lead to a collapse of competence in subsequent maintenance tasks, and can an Explanation Gate scaffold mitigate this accumulation of epistemic debt? \item \textbf{RQ3 (Interactional Stances):} What qualitative differences in human-AI interaction strategies (e.g., consultant vs. contractor stances) correlate with the retention of corrective competence in unrestricted GenAI environments? \end{itemize}

-Our contributions are as follows: \begin{enumerate} \item \textbf{Theoretical Operationalization:} We define and operationalize the transition from Cognitive Offloading to Cognitive Outsourcing within the specific context of GenAI-assisted programming. \item \textbf{Empirical Quantification of Epistemic Debt:} We provide experimental evidence ($N=78$) demonstrating that while unrestricted AI preserves functional utility, it significantly degrades the corrective competence required for software maintenance. \item \textbf{Scalable Scaffolding Design:} We introduce and evaluate the \textit{VibeCheck} plugin, demonstrating that LLM-mediated metacognitive friction can restore human comprehension without significantly sacrificing AI-driven productivity gains. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item \textbf{Theoretical Operationalization:} We define and operationalize the transition from cognitive offloading to cognitive outsourcing within the specific context of GenAI-assisted programming. \item \textbf{Empirical Quantification of Epistemic Debt:} We provide experimental evidence ($N=78$) demonstrating that while unrestricted AI preserves functional utility, it significantly degrades the corrective competence required for software maintenance. \item \textbf{Scalable Scaffolding Design:} We introduce and evaluate the \textit{VibeCheck} plugin, demonstrating that LLM-mediated metacognitive friction can restore human comprehension without significantly sacrificing AI-driven productivity gains. \item \textbf{Open Research Artifact:} We release the complete \textit{VibeCheck} extension, the Course Scheduler task suite (starter scaffold, reference implementation, and logic bomb version), the 12-assertion grading harness, and the full three-condition study replication protocol as an open artifact.\footnote{\href{https://github.com/sreecharansankaranarayanan/vibecheck}{https://github.com/\allowbreak{}sreecharansankaranarayanan/\allowbreak{}vibecheck}} \end{enumerate}